 With SEO professionals putting greater emphasis on links, PR has become a critical component in attaining top ranks.
 Whether you’re using PR for link building or working to leverage your professor as a thought leader in their industry, establishing a relationship with the media is a crucial tactic to any higher education marketing strategy.
-Often times maintaining this relationship can be the easier step, while reaching out for the initial contact can pose the biggest challenges to marketers.
-We recommend using Cision to help with media outreach and building relationship with reporters, publications and editors.
+Oftentimes maintaining this relationship can be the easier step, while reaching out for the initial contact can pose the biggest challenges to marketers.
+We recommend using Cision to help with media outreach and building relationships with reporters, publications and editors.

 What is Cision?